CRAJKUMARSINGH/Stream-Bill-generator-main/DEPLOYMENT_TROUBLESHOOTING.md

    - requirements.txt may contain hidden characters or incorrect encoding
    - Solution: Create a clean requirements.txt file with UTF-8 encoding

+4. **Comments in packages.txt**
+   - Streamlit Cloud tries to install comments as packages
+   - Solution: Remove all comments from packages.txt

 ### 2. Import Errors

 **Error Message**: "ModuleNotFoundError: No module named 'core.computations.bill_processor'"